 My story – Growing up all over the world and a terrible start at Maths

 There I was at a new school in a new country, new language and new syllabus…again.
-I was only 11 and I had been in 5 different schools by then across 4 countries.
-I was quietly slipping behind in Maths and at 13 I failed it.
-Luckily my dad had been a Maths tutor before he had joined the Indian Diplomatic service.
+By the age of 11 I had been in 5 different schools across 4 countries.
+I was quietly slipping behind in maths and at age 13 I failed my end of year maths exam.
+Luckily my dad had been a maths tutor before he had joined the Indian Diplomatic service and was shocked to see me slip so far behind.
 I only knew one thing at the time though, and that was that my summer holidays were sure over!

-He woke me up early every morning (while my siblings slept) and tutored me one to one Maths for a whole month.
-I slowly became better and better at Maths and there really was no looking back after that.
-I passed my re-take with flying colours and the foundation that dad had set meant I was never, ever again to struggle at Maths.
-I had now lived in Yemen, Libya, Kenya and India and learnt to live and deal with an incredible amount of culture.
-My eventual home was to be in London.
+Dad woke me up daily early every morning (while my siblings slept) and tutored me one to one maths for a whole month.
+I slowly became better and better at maths and there really was no looking back after that.
+I passed my re-take with flying colours and the foundation that dad had set meant I was never, ever again to struggle at maths.
+I lived in Yemen, Libya, Kenya and India and learnt to live and deal with an incredible amount of culture.
+My eventual home was to be in London when I started school in Year 11 at the age of 15.

 Imperial College London and my hobby as a rock musician